 What is Masala Chai?

-Masala chai, which literally means “spiced tea,” is an aromatic Indian tea made by brewing black tea with a blend of spices, water, milk, and sweetener.
-The word “chai” itself means tea, so when people say “chai tea,” it’s basically saying “tea tea,” so skip it!
+Masala chai, which literally translates to “spiced tea,” is a traditional Indian beverage made by simmering bold black tea with warming spices, milk, and a touch of sweetener.
+Unlike a Western-style “chai latte,” which is often a pre-mixed syrup blended with steamed milk, authentic masala chai is brewed from scratch.
+The spices infuse directly into the tea, creating layers of flavor that are earthy, spicy, and soothing all at once.
+Also, the word “chai” itself means tea, so when people say “chai tea,” it’s basically saying “tea tea,” so skip it!

 masala chai in a cup with a hand holding it